Face Mask Requirements for Students

 We anticipate most students and employees will wear washable, cloth masks, but disposable surgical masks are also acceptable for single use.
 We encourage all students to bring their own supply of masks.
 Additionally, in an effort to ensure everyone has an ample supply, Denison will provide each student with an additional seven cloth masks upon move-in.

-We do not consider scarves or neck gators appropriate cloth masks for campus.
+We do not consider scarves or neck gaiters appropriate cloth masks for campus.
 Proper-fitting, multi-layered cloth masks are required.

 More details on cloth masks, including care instructions, are below.